Cofori-t/Getting-and-Cleaning-Data-Course-Project-/README.md

 Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Files
-CodeBook.md describes how to use the variables, the data, and transformations performed to clean up the data.
+CodeBook describes how to clean up the data using the variables and Dataset.
+It also contains necessary transformations performed.

-File: run_analysis.R contains the code to perform the analysis described in the 5 steps.
+ It contains the code, run_analysis.R used to perform the analysis described in the 5 steps.
 The output of the 5th step is called Tidy.txt.